Master naturalist Rich Jaynes has documented many of the native plants and grasses found at what he calls the “miracle prairie” at Frankford.

 Since its formation three years ago, The Frankford Preservation Foundation has conducted charitable, educational, and cultural events including seasonal tours of its native prairie meadows to foster an awareness of the significance of the Blackland Prairie and early North Texas history.
 These events attract hundreds of people interested in the history of North Texas.

-On September 14, 2017, log on to northtexasgivingday.org to make your donation.
-New this year, donations may be scheduled online in advance starting September 7th.
+On September 20, 2018, log on to northtexasgivingday.org to make your donation.
+Donations may be scheduled online in advance starting September 10th.
 If you prefer you may directly send a check made out to Frankford Preservation Foundation and send to 5600 West Lovers Lane, Suite 116, Box 132, Dallas, TX 75209.

 P.S.
 I hope you will join other FCA members and Frankford supporters in this important fundraising effort by making a generous donation.